ceford/j4xdemos-com-jdocmanual-v2/README.md

 other component.
 However, it needs extra set up to create a working installation.

+**Important:** Updating git repository markdown files uses the PHP exec function which is unlikely to be allowed on shared hosting.

 ### Markdown files

 Obtain the Markdown format files and store them in a place outside the